The post-Brexit points-based system for skilled workers explained

 How soon will the new points-based system take effect?

+The new points-based system came into effect on December 1st 2020.
 The best thing to do if you are an individual and you think you will move to the UK in 2021 is to talk to an immigration lawyer in order to gain the most up to date advice on what developments have taken place.

 Will all future immigration applications be decided using the new points-based system?